chocolatey-community/chocolatey-package-requests/README.md

 ### How To Create a Request

 * Search and vote up an existing request or create a new request, using either "RFP - packagename" or "RFM - packagename";
-* Explain a bit about the software if you can and possible hopes for what a package would look like;
+* Using the template; explain a bit about the software if you can and possible hopes for what a package would look like;

 ### Before submitting a request for packager (RFP)